graphql-java/graphql-java/coding-guidelines.md

 ### Unit testing and dependencies
 All tests are written in [Spock](http://spockframework.org).

-Every new code has to have unit tests.
+All new code has to have unit tests.

-The general pattern is that every method of every class is by default non static and that every dependency is a instance field with package private visibility to allow for easy mocking in unit tests.
+The general pattern is that every method of every class is by default non static and that every dependency is an instance field with package private visibility to allow for easy mocking in unit tests.
 The field should be annotated with `@VisibleForTesting`.

 Example: